 What do scientists really do?
 Join the College of Natural Sciences Education & Outreach Center’s staff in exploring current scientific research activities in a variety of laboratory and outdoor field settings.
 The week’s activities focus on building the following skills:

-If you would like to be added to our contact list for summer 2018, please submit the student’s name and current grade level to our database.
-For questions and program inquiries, please contact the program coordinator, Courtney Butler at firstname.lastname@example.org.
+The application period for summer 2018 is now closed.
+If you would like to be added to our contact list for summer 2019, please submit the student’s name and current grade level to our database.
+For questions and program inquiries, please contact the program coordinator, Courtney Butler at email@example.com.